NoneToRoot/pywebcrwl/README.md

   ## Documentation

   - **extract_emails(urls)** : This function scans each URL in the "urls" list using a regular expression to find and extract valid email addresses from the page content.
-    **Note**: since the function uses regular expression, there can be false positive
+    **Note**: Since the extraction is based on regular expressions, some results may include false positives.

     Parameteres:
     - urls (list): A list of URLs to crawl and search for email addresses.